-Peptides are portions of proteins, which are long (or sometimes short) chains of amino acids.
+Portions of proteins that are long (or sometimes short) chains of amino acids.
 In the body, peptides regulate the activity of many systems by interacting with target cells.
-Enzymatic action breaks proteins into peptides so they can exert their influence on the body.
-Some peptides have hormonal activity, others have immune activity, some are cell-communicating ingredients that tell cells how to react and what to do, some are believed to play a role in wound healing, and still others are believed to affect the pathology of skin conditions such as atopic dermatitis and eczema.
-All peptides function as "messengers" and in skin care they have cell-communicating ability, assuming the formulation supports the type of peptide used and is packaged to protect it from degrading (no jars!).
+Some peptides have hormonal activity, some have immune activity, some are cell-communicating ingredients that tell cells how to react and what to do, some are believed to play a role in wound healing, and still others are believed to affect the pathology of skin conditions such as atopic dermatitis.

-For these specialized peptides to exert a benefit beyond that of a water-binding agent, three criteria must be met: the peptides must be stable in their base formula, they must be paired with a carrier that enhances absorption into the skin, and they must be able to reach their target cell groups without breaking down.
-Achieving this goal is no easy feat, but one that cosmetics scientists are predicting will have significant potential in the realm of anti-aging skin-care ingredients.
+For specialized peptides to exert a benefit beyond that of a water-binding agent, three criteria must be met: the peptides must be stable in their base formula, they must be paired with a carrier that enhances their absorption into skin, and they must be able to reach their target cell groups without breaking down.

-Final note: despite claims to the contrary, there are no peptides being used in skin-care products that work like Botox, lasers, or dermal fillers.
-Peptides also cannot plump lips (at least not to a noticeable extent) nor can they lift sagging skin, lighten dark circles, or eliminate puffy eyes.
-You’ll see all of these claims and more on products with peptides, but they are not supported by published, peer-reviewed research.
+Final note: Despite claims to the contrary, there are no peptides being used in skincare products that work like Botox, lasers, or dermal fillers.
+Peptides also cannot plump lips (at least not to a noticeable extent), lift sagging skin, lighten dark circles, or eliminate puffy eyes.
+You’ll see all of these claims and more on products with peptides, but such claims are not supported by published, peer-reviewed research.